Automotive Service Technology

 Our program offers you flexibility, cutting-edge knowledge, automotive industry best practices, and the ability to specialize in your chosen field.
 Whether you’re just starting your career in automotive technology or returning for a skills upgrade, our program has the best certificates, training and resources available.
 Our three-week course modules offer the perfect opportunity to schedule classes around your job, or to learn in segments, providing better consistency.
 We offer upgrade training to technicians already working in the field, and you may earn credit for passing ASE/NATEF tests (See the automotive department chair for details).

 - Meet with an automotive department advisor early to help planning for competency and general education requirements.
+There will be no advising from July 12 to August 1.
+See this space after August 1 for advising schedule.
+For new students, fall term classes will be filled from the current waitlist.

 - Attend an automotive program orientation session.
 Call 971-722-4130 for schedule.